Friday, June 29, 2018

 I also enjoyed working on the switchboard.
 People would call into the store, and you would connect them with the department they wanted.
 It could get kind of hairy at times, especially during sales, but the time went by fast.
 I had one college guy working the switchboard one day.
 Someone had found a wallet on the ground and had brought it to us.
 I asked the guy to announce that a wallet had been found.
 He should have asked for that person's name to call the operator.
 Instead, he announced that whoever lost a wallet come to Credit.
 We had a bit of a stampede up the escalator to claim the wallet.
 Thankfully, we got it to the rightful owner.

 I had some good people working for me and with me.
 Just as with my being a Buyer, I needed a couple of people to shadow me, so I could remember what I had done from the previous day.
 Those two were Debbie and Denise, who were both in college.
 Denise was a bit more serious of the two.
 Debbie was incredibly fun to be around.
 We went out at times.
 She was funny and very creative.
 She mainly worked nights, so when I came in the next morning, I had a long letter that she wrote about things that went on the night before.
 A lot of the letters would just be her rambling about her life.
-I still have so me of those letters.
+I still have so many of those letters.
 We would also go through the credit card files and pick out the strangest sounding names of real people.
 I really liked Debbie.

 As I mentioned before, we had a woman who put everything on layaway.
 She tried to hide her buying stuff from her husband.
 She had a lot of money, as her husband was the head of a big company in Columbia.
 She really had an addiction to shopping.
 If one did not pay out the layaway by a certain time, the customer was sent a letter and the item was returned to the department in the store.
 We kept meticulous records of how something was paid and the balance owed.
 One day, I was called into the head of Operations for the store.
 He told me that this woman complained that I stole her money by not recording her payment and returning the item to the floor.
 I told the manager that I had not done any such thing.
 The woman was threatening to cut up her charge card and tell all of her society friends that I stole her money.
 Even though everyone knew this woman was a little off, it was decided to remove me as the Credit Manager, after working there a year.
 I was sent to the downtown store to work in Stationery and Luggage, where I had been back in the mid-1970's.
 I was pretty much sent into exile to get me away from that woman.
 So, for a few months, I worked downtown.
 I got to see Pope John Paul II drive down Assembly Street in his Pope Mobile.
 He waved to me.